 Malta's ceiling for fishing capacity as per the latest amendment of (EU 1380/2013) is 14,965 GT and 95,776 kW.
-The total capacity of the fleet expressed in terms of either tonnage or power cannot, and for 2019 did not exceed the reference levels.
-The levels for 2019 were 6,417 GT and 70,796 KW respectively.
+The total capacity of the fleet expressed in terms of either tonnage or power cannot exceed these levels, and for 2020 did not exceed the reference levels.
+The levels for 2020 for the professional category were 6240.98 GT and 68,920.54 kW respectively.

 Malta bases its entry/exit mechanism on Commission Implementation Regulation (EU) 2017/218 on the Union fishing fleet register.
 In fact, it strictly ensures that the fishing capacity is kept within the limits as set by the European Union.
 Malta has complied with Commission Implementation Regulation (EU) 2017/218 and has successfully uploaded fleet register data into the FIDES - FRONT system in line with the same Regulation.
-As illustrated in the Fleet Register on the Net website, the GT and power of the Maltese Fishing Fleet in 2019 have been kept below the respective ceilings.
+As illustrated in the Fleet Register on the Net website, the GT and power of the Maltese Fishing Fleet in 2020 have been kept below the respective ceilings.
 Correction of data in tonnage and power is an ongoing exercise.
 The Maltese authorities are screening each registered vessel to ensure that the reported capacity data is in fact authentic.
 Following this, random control checks shall continue to ensure the correctness and integrity of the reported data.